High School Equivalency Diploma

 Step 7: Schedule Your TASC Tests

 You will discuss your schedule availability with your teacher and your teacher will coordinate with the Assessment Office to get you scheduled for each of the 5 TASC tests.
-You will be informed of the testing procedures and requirements.

 It's game time!